Late Night 'Thank You Notes' From Jimmy Fallon

 Fallon has spent most of his career coming up with jokes and doing impressions.
 His early impersonations of Jerry Seinfeld, Bill Cosby, Pee-Wee Herman, Adam Sandler and Eddie Murphy helped get him an audition in front of Lorne Michaels and then a job on Saturday Night Live, where he stayed for six years.
 After leaving the show to appear in several films, he was tapped by NBC to become the host of Late Night, after Conan O'Brien left in 2009 to prepare to take over Jay Leno's slot on The Tonight Show.

 When he's not interviewing guests, Fallon spends a lot of time on Late Night impersonating musicians.
 He does spot-on versions of Bruce Springsteen, Bob Dylan, John Mayer and Neil Young.
-Last November, his Neil Young even famously dueted with the real Bruce Springsteen on a cover of Willow Smith's "Whip My Hair."
+His Neil Young even famously dueted with the real Bruce Springsteen on a cover of Willow Smith's "Whip My Hair."
 The resulting duet became one of the most popular segments in Late Nighthistory.

 Fallon says that he's had always had a good ear for imitating others.
 At two, he perfected a James Cagney routine.
 By high school, he had Jerry Seinfeld down pat.